Sitecore/jss/docs/data/routes/docs/techniques/ssr/sitecore-experience-edge/en.md

 5. In `jss-edge/config.js`, set the values for:

-   - `appName` to the value set for you JSS application in `package.json`.
+   - `appName` to the value set for your JSS application in `config.appName` in the `package.json` file.
    - `bundlePath` to the path where you copied the built JSS app's `server.bundle.js`.
 For example: `'./dist/<JSS app name>/server.bundle'`.
    - `endpoint` to your Experience Edge endpoint.
    - `apiKey` to  the API key provisioned on Sitecore Experience Edge.